malgorithms/tablify/README.md

 It can generate a pretty table out of
  - an array of arrays
  - an array of dictionaries; this is perhaps the most common thanks to (no)SQL
+ - a single dictionary, with each key/value pair getting a nice row
  - data with or without headers

 For example, here's how tablify handles an array of arrays: